Chapter 16:

 “Stop!
 Don’t shoot her!”
 Matthew pushed the barrel away at the last second, sending a bullet right by Katie’s head!

-Wilhelmina shrieked as the gangster turned his gun back toward her!
 Fear sent adrenaline coursing through Katie’s veins!
-Sirens blared around her, lights flashed, and everything slowed to a crawl.
-One word roared throughout Katie’s mind, push!
-Throwing everything she could into a singular burst of energy, a spring of ghastly, black particles rose from the ground and formed a mob of black mannequins!
-Shoving their hands forward, and glaring with those solitary blue eyes, the figures flooded the hall and washed the gun-toting man, as well as Matthew’s corpse, away and out of sight!
-Katie’s nose nearly exploded with blood as she tugged Wilhelmina and Harper toward safety!
+Wilhelmina shrieked, sirens blared, lights flashed, and everything slowed to a crawl as the gangster turned his gun toward them.
+One word roared throughout Katie’s mind, ‘push’!
+Throwing everything she could into a singular burst of energy, a geyser of ghastly, black particles sprung from the ground and formed a mob of psionic mannequins!
+Shoving their hands forward, and glaring with those solitary blue eyes, figures flooded the hall and washed that gun-toting man, as well as Matthew’s corpse, away and out of sight!
+Katie’s nose spewed blood as she tugged Wilhelmina and Harper toward safety!

-The sturdy arms of the mannequins pinned the gangster in place, holding the remnants of his loose-fitting jacket and cooked flesh against the hot skillet like wall.
+Sturdy mannequin arms pinned the gangster in place, holding the remnants of his loose-fitting jacket and cooked flesh against a hot skillet like wall.
 “What the fuck are these things?!”
-The glaring eyes pierced the man’s soul.
+Glaring eyes pierced the man’s soul.
 Firmer than any statue, he fruitlessly wrestled to free his trapped hands and scorched back!
 “Fuck man!
 Fuck!
 Somebody?!”
 Black smoke crept into the sweltering corridor.
-No matter how bad the mannequins’ lifeless blue eyes terrified him, they were nothing before the glowing reds of the approaching hooded heroine.
+No matter how the mannequins’ lifeless blue eyes terrified him, they were nothing before the approaching hooded heroine’s glowing reds.

 “…” She glared with an undaunted fury, causing the gangster to panic!